-The natural and best way to plant new roses is to buy and plant bare root roses from November onwards.
+The natural and best way to plant new roses is to buy and plant bare root roses from November until March.

 Many of our ‘partner nurseries’ offer Rose Society UK members a 10% discount on all bare root sales so there’s no better reason to join the society and at the same time save money on your new roses. (click on photos to enlarge)

 Not everyone will know of course what a bare root rose is.
 Quite simply it’s the best way to plant in your garden a new rose that will produce a good healthy and floriferous bush.
 Bare root means that the rose has just been dug up from the nursery growing fields.
 It will arrive without soil, the roots maybe wrapped in straw or maybe even in cling film.
 On arrival you should unwrap your new charge and plunge into water for up to 24 hours to rehydrate the bush.
 Once rehydrated the bush should be planted in its new home without delay.